ding-lab/CPTAC_miRNA/cptac_mirna_analysis.md

 Annotation:

-The BED file was annotated using BEDTOOLS 'intersect' and several preprocessed annotation files (see annotation pre-processing).
+The BED file was annotated using BEDTOOLS 'intersect' and several preprocessed annotation files (see annotation pre-processing above).
 A custom python script (mirna\_annotation.py) was used to handle multiple annotations and multi-mapping of the reads to obtain one unique mapping per read and one unique annotation per mapping.